espressif/esp-idf/components/spi_flash/README_legacy.rst

 The SPI flash size is configured by writing a field in the software bootloader image header, flashed at offset 0x1000.

 By default, the SPI flash size is detected by esptool.py when this bootloader is written to flash, and the header is updated with the correct size.
-Alternatively, it is possible to generate a fixed flash size by setting :envvar:`CONFIG_ESPTOOLPY_FLASHSIZE` in ``make menuconfig``.
+Alternatively, it is possible to generate a fixed flash size by setting :envvar:`CONFIG_ESPTOOLPY_FLASHSIZE` in project configuration.

 If it is necessary to override the configured flash size at runtime, it is possible to set the ``chip_size`` member of the ``g_rom_flashchip`` structure.
 This size is used by ``spi_flash_*`` functions (in both software & ROM) to check the bounds.